 “A person is legally accountable as principal for the behavior of another constituting a criminal offense if, with the intent to promote or facilitate the commission of the offense, he or she aids, abets, advises, or encourages the other person in planning or committing the offense.”1

 This doctrine is not a separate criminal offense and no one can be charged with counts of “complicity” or “being an accomplice.”
-It is essentially a principle of law that allows prosecutors to treat those who were involved in a crime – no matter how small a role that they played – the same as the person who committed the crime.
+It is essentially a principle of law that allows prosecutors to treat you the same as the person who committed the crime, no matter how small a role that you played in the crime.

 2. How does being an accomplice apply to criminal charges?